The life of Betty Sue Mizer

 Graveside service will be held at 2:00pm on Thursday, November 19th, 2020 at the Boise City Cemetery.

 Family and friends may sign the online guestbook or leave a condolence at www.hensonnovak.com

-To plant a tree in memory of Betty Sue Mizer, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Betty Sue Mizer, please visit our tribute store.